Stephen Donaldson (activist): Struggle with Columbia for charter

 That fall, Donaldson suggested to Millham "that they form a Mattachine-like organization on campus, what he envisioned as 'the first chapter of a spreading confederation of student homophile groups.'"
-At first, Donaldson was unable to gain official recognition for the Student Homophile League (SHL) (now called the Columbia Queer Alliance), as Columbia required a membership list.
-Donaldson and Millham were the only gay students willing to provide their names.
+At first, Donaldson was unable to gain official recognition for the Student Homophile League (SHL; now called the Columbia Queer Alliance), as Columbia required a membership list.
+Donaldson and Millham were the only homosexual students willing to provide their names.
 This prevented the group from receiving university funding or holding public events on campus until Donaldson realized that by "recruiting the most prominent student leaders to become pro forma members, he could satisfy the administration without compromising the anonymity of gay students, and Columbia officially chartered the country's first student gay rights group on April 19, 1967," and subsequently the first known LGBT student movement.

 Publicity and controversy

-On April 27, an article about the organization appeared in the student paper, the Columbia Spectator, which students "seemed to think ... was some sort of April Fool hoax."
+On April 27, 1967, an article about the organization appeared in the student paper, the Columbia Spectator, which students "seemed to think ... was some sort of April Fool hoax."
 It soon became clear that it was not.
-The Spectator ran an editorial praising the chartering of the group and printed letters from students attacking and defending the decision.
+The Spectator ran an editorial praising the chartering of the group, and printed letters from students attacking and defending the decision.
 At this point, there was no apparent opposition from Columbia faculty or staff.
-The fledgling group was advised by the university chaplain, the Rev. John D. Cannon, who gave permission for them to hold meetings in his office and later let Donaldson hold office hours there.
+The fledgling group was advised by the university chaplain, John D. Cannon, who gave permission for them to hold meetings in his office and later let Donaldson hold office hours there.

 Despite having "assured the administration that publicity would be kept to a minimum," Donaldson "launched an aggressive public information campaign about SHL and homosexuality", making sure it was covered on Columbia radio station WKCR, where he was a staff member.
 He also sent out "at least three press releases to several large newspapers, wire services, and magazines with national and international distribution."
 The group received little coverage until gay rights supporter Murray Schumach saw the Spectator piece and wrote an article, headlined "Columbia Charters Homosexual Group", which appeared on the front page of The New York Times on May 3, 1967: